 Like the other military branches the Air Force offers its members great opportunities to get a college education.
 These programs are generally referred to as Voluntary Education or Vol. Ed.
-The Community College of the Air Force offers the following programs to help airmen reach their education goals.

-If you are Active Duty, the Air Force will pay up to 100% of your college Tuition.
+If you are Active Duty, the Air Force will pay up to 100% of your college tuition.
 Click here to get more information.

 Previously known as the Community College of the Air Force (CCAF) the Air University provides the full spectrum of Air Force education, encompassing precommissioning programs for new officers; graduate programs in specialized military disciplines; progressive, and career-long professional military development for officer, enlisted, and civilian Airmen.

 Air Force Aid Society (AFAS)

 General Henry H. Arnold Education Grant Program

 The General Henry H. Arnold Education Grant Program provides grants to selected family members of Air Force members who are:

 - Title 32 AGR performing full-time active duty